siegeon/magic.lambda.crypto/README.md

 and/or making adversaries also get a hold of it, is practically *very difficult* for obvious reasons, unless you can asymmetrically encrypt the symmetric key.

+**Notice** - Even though the **[password]** argument feels like a _"password"_, you should in general *not* use alphanumeric characters, at least not only 16 or 32 of them, but either use a passphrase that is much longer, and then hash it using some algorithm that returns the correct number of bytes - For then to pass your raw hash into the slots as a `byte[]` instance.
+Alternatively, use a random number generator to generate a random number of bytes.
+The reasons for this, is that only having 16, 24 or 32 characters in a password, reduces the entropy of your encrypted data, making it easier to brute force it.

 ## Cryptography concerns

 Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious